Planting calendar

 How often should I water raised beds in June?

-Water deeply at least 2-3 times per week, adjusting for rainfall and soil moisture.
+Water deeply 2-3 times per week, adjusting for rainfall and soil moisture, preferably in the early morning or late evening.

-Yes, mulching helps retain soil moisture and keeps roots cooler during hot days.
+Yes, mulching helps retain soil moisture, regulate temperature, and reduce weed growth during hot summer months.

 Next steps